RayPT808/activitytracker/README.md

 ###  Feature Enhancements

 - **Search Functionality**
-  Add a keyword-based search bar to allow users to quickly find past activities by name or notes content.
+  Add a keyword-based search bar to allow users to quickly find past activities by name or note content.

 - **Activity Categories Customization**
-  Allow users to create and manage their own activity types, rather than selecting from a fixed list.
+  Allow users to create and manage their activity types, rather than selecting from a fixed list.

 - **Activity Charts & Analytics**
-  Visual summaries (e.g. bar or pie charts) showing time spent per activity type or week to help users understand their habits better.
+  Visual summaries (e.g., bar or pie charts) showing time spent per activity type or week to help users understand their habits better.

 - **Pagination or Infinite Scroll**
   Improve performance and navigation for users with many saved activities.